yochannah/carpentries.org/pages/membership.md

 Members of our team are on hand to help you in constructing a Platinum membership that best suits your organisation's needs for training and community support.
 To request a meeting with our team, [please send us an email](mailto:membership@carpentries.org).

-<strong>Instructor Training</strong>

-Instructor Training is a primary benefit of membership.
-A Platinum membership may include from 15 to 100 Instructor Training seats.
-Seats in Instructor Training are priced according to whether the training is coordinated by The Carpentries or internally by the member organisation.
-  * online, coordinated by The Carpentries = $1,000 each
-  * online with one in-house Instructor Trainer, coordinated by The Carpentries = $750 each
-  * online or in-person with two in-house Instructor Trainers, coordinated by member organisation = $500 each

-Prices listed above apply to the first 15 seats in online Instructor Training or the first 30 seats in in-house Instructor Training.
-We offer a 10% discount on additional seats, with a maximum total of 50 online seats, or 100 in-house seats.
-A Platinum membership must include a minimum of 15 Instructor Training seats.

 <strong>Instructor Trainer Training</strong>